yashgupta2808/subscription-system-ui/README.md

 ## About the Project

 This project is a subscription system built using Next.js.
 It provides a user interface for managing subscriptions.
+It is deployed on AWS Amplify via console.
+The backend of this project can be found here: [subscription-system-service](https://github.com/yashgupta2808/subscription-system-service)

 ## How It Works

 The subscription system allows users to:

+- Sign up and verify their email via invitation code
+- Sign in to their account
-- Get a new subscription
+- Get a new subscription for a month
 - Cancel the existing subscription
 - Renew the expired subscription

-The system uses Next.js for the frontend, providing a fast and responsive user experience.

 ## Getting Started